 Some of the ways that this works are obvious.
 A BAS can be configured to reduce heating or cooling use after tenants go home for the day, for example.

 Other uses are a little bit more sophisticated.
-A modern BAS in a building equipped with digital sensors can learn use patterns to predict when a room or unit will be out of use and adjust HVAC use accordingly.
+Some modern building automation systems use machine learning to predict when a room or unit will be out of use and adjust HVAC use accordingly.
 In large buildings, a BAS can be configured to stagger its daily powering-on program in order to reduce peak load, and as a consequence, energy bills.

 Experts in building automation are finding new areas for resource savings all the time by making use of increasingly sophisticated logic algorithms, better metering and sensors, and novel building design techniques.

 It’s pretty common for a BAS to be used in conjunction with some form of smart metering or energy management software, but they are not the same.
 By itself, a BAS provides building management staff with the tools to control a building, but no information about what is going on in that building.